-Projects in Biology, Chemistry, Earth Sciences, Mathematics, and Physics that involve significant scientific computing.
+^{} Projects in Biology, Chemistry, Earth Sciences, Mathematics, and Physics that involve significant scientific computing.
 The research advisor must certify that the project involves significant computing in order for the project to count toward the minor.

-SOCIOLOGY, ANTHROPOLOGY AND SOCIAL WORK Claudia Dorrington Leslie L. Howard David Iyam sal johnston, Chair Ann M. Kakaliouras Rebecca Overmyer-Velazquez Paula M. Sheridan Charles T. Hill, affiliate In human societies.
+Julie Collins-Dogrul, Sociology

+Claudia Dorrington, Social Work

+Susan Gotsch, Sociology

+Leslie L. Howard, Sociology, Emeritus

+David Iyam, Anthropology

+sal johnston, Chair, Sociology

+Ann M. Kakaliouras, Anthropology

+Rebecca Overmyer-Velazquez, Sociology

+Paula M. Sheridan, Social Work

+ociology is the study of social relations, associations, and institutions in human societies.
 It seeks to develop reliable understanding about the nature of social organization.
-Whittier College's curriculum is designed to help students understand the principal perspectives, theories, and research methodologies of sociology.
-Our location within an interdisciplinary department including Anthropology and Social Work helps us to explore the relation of social arrangements to both culture and individual experience and to investigate the relevance of the discipline for various forms of practice, for social policy, and for social action.
+In his work, The Sociological Imagination (1959), C. Wright Mills wrote, "Neither the life of an individual nor the history of a society can be understood without understanding both."
+In other words, Mills claimed that the discipline of sociology is the study of the connection between individuals and society, between personal troubles and public issues.
+Understanding both the life of an individual, and the history and structure of a society, requires the sociological imagination.
+Sociologists, according to Mills, were in the unique position among social scientists of cultivating a sociological imagination that could grasp that individuals' actions, behaviors, histories, and seemingly "personal" troubles could only be understood as effects of social organization: as public issues.
+Mills' hope was that through understanding the actual dynamics that shape our lives-individually and collectively-we would also develop the tools and strategies to effect positive social change.

+Sociology at Whittier embraces this Millsian tradition and we believe that sociology, at its best, is not merely an academic pursuit, but rather a daily practice, a "thing lived": a hopeful act of discovery and transformation.
+With greater Los Angeles as our muse, we invite you to re-envision your social world, and to act in and upon it.

 A major in sociology provides graduates with a solid liberal arts background for a broad variety of careers.
-Our graduates are employed in fields such as professional sociology, urban planning, social work, community development, social welfare, health services, education and teaching, juvenile and criminal justice systems, social research and data analysis, public administration, law, politics, racial and minority relations, business, and local, state and federal government.
-GUIDELINES FOR A MAJOR IN SOCIOLOGY A minimum of 32 credits, including:
+Our graduates are employed in fields such as professional sociology, urban planning, union organizing, community development, non-profit organizations, health services, education and teaching, juvenile and criminal justice systems, social work, social research and data analysis, public administration, law, politics, racial and minority relations, business, and local, state and federal government.

+GUIDELINES FOR A MAJOR IN SOCIOLOGY

+A minimum of 32 credits, including: